quitejonny/godirec/README.md

 ## What is it?

-GodiRec is a Programm for recording church servive.
+GodiRec is a program for recording church services.
 It is optimized for recording every part in one single file.
-You can add Tags or chose many export types.
+You can add tags and choose from different export types.

 ## The Latest Version